ipfs/specs/src/ipns/ipns-record.md

   EOL = 0;
  }

- // deserialized copy of data[Value]
+ // legacy V1 copy of data[Value]
  optional bytes value = 1;

- // legacy field, verify 'signatureV2' instead
+ // legacy V1 field, verify 'signatureV2' instead
  optional bytes signatureV1 = 2;

- // deserialized copies of data[ValidityType] and data[Validity]
+ // legacy V1 copies of data[ValidityType] and data[Validity]
  optional ValidityType validityType = 3;
  optional bytes validity = 4;

- // deserialized copy of data[Sequence]
+ // legacy V1 copy of data[Sequence]
  optional uint64 sequence = 5;

- // record TTL in nanoseconds, a deserialized copy of data[TTL] optional uint64 ttl = 6;
+ // legacy V1 copy copy of data[TTL]
+ optional uint64 ttl = 6;

- // in order for nodes to properly validate a record upon receipt, they need the public
+ // Optional Public Key to be used for signature verification.
- // key associated with it.
-For old RSA keys, its easiest if we just send this as part of
+ // Used for big keys such as old RSA keys.
+Including the public key as part of
+ // the record itself makes it verifiable in offline mode, without any additional lookup.
- // the record itself.
-For newer Ed25519 keys, the public key can be embedded in the
+ // For newer Ed25519 keys, the public key is small enough that it can be embedded in the
  // IPNS Name itself, making this field unnecessary. optional bytes pubKey = 7;

- // the signature of the IPNS record optional bytes signatureV2 = 8;
+ // (mandatory V2) signature of the IPNS record optional bytes signatureV2 = 8;

- // extensible record data in DAG-CBOR format optional bytes data = 9;
+ // (mandatory V2) extensible record data in DAG-CBOR format optional bytes data = 9;
 }
 ```

-:::issue

-For legacy reasons, some values must be stored in both `IpnsEntry` protobuf **and** `IpnsEntry.data` CBOR.
-This should not be ignored, as it impacts interoperability with old software.

-Opt-in lean IPNS Records are discussed in [ipfs/specs#376](https://github.com/ipfs/specs/issues/376).
+:::warning

+The `optional` keyword in Protocol Buffers (protobufs) indicates a field isn't
+required for message exchange.
+However, even if a field is marked `optional` in
+protobuf `message` syntax, an application such as IPNS may require it, making
+it mandatory at the application level.

+Thus, despite protobuf rules, developers must heed application-level
+requirements present in [Record Creation](#record-creation) section.

 :::